openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 The Thing configuration for the bridge uses the following syntax:

 ```
-Bridge nikohomecontrol:bridge:<bridgeID> [ ADDR="<IP-address of IP-interface>", PORT=<listening port>,
+Bridge nikohomecontrol:bridge:<bridgeId> [ addr="<IP-address of IP-interface>", port=<listening port>,
-                                           BROADCASTADDR="<IP broadcast address of network segment with IP-interface",
+                                           broadcastAddr="<IP broadcast address of network segment with IP-interface",
-                                           REFRESH="<Refresh interval>" ]
+                                           refresh="<Refresh interval>" ]
 ```

-`bridgeID` can have any value.
+`bridgeId` can have any value.

-All parameters are optional.
-ADDR is the fixed Niko Home Control IP-interface address.
-ADDR will be discovered if omitted.
-PORT will be the PORT used to connect and is 8000 by default.
-BROADCASTADDR is the broadcast address for the subnet on which the Niko Home Control IP-interface resides.
-BROADCASTADDR will be established from the local network interface if omitted.
-REFRESH is the interval to restart the communication in minutes (300 by default), if 0 or omitted the connection will not restart at regular intervals.
+All parameters are optional. `addr` is the fixed Niko Home Control IP-interface address. `addr` will be discovered if omitted. `port` will be the port used to connect and is 8000 by default. `broadcastAddr` is the broadcast address for the subnet on which the Niko Home Control IP-interface resides. `broadcastAddr` will be established from the local network interface if omitted. `refresh` is the interval to restart the communication in minutes (300 by default), if 0 or omitted the connection will not restart at regular intervals.

-The Thing configuration for the actions has the following syntax:
+The thing configuration for the actions has the following syntax:

 ```
-Thing nikohomecontrol:<thing type>:<bridgeID>:<oHActionID>
+Thing nikohomecontrol:<thing type>:<bridgeId>:<thingId>
-                        [ ACTIONID=<Niko Home Control action ID>,
+                        [ actionId=<Niko Home Control action ID>,
-                          STEP=<dimmer increase/decrease step value> ]
+                          step=<dimmer increase/decrease step value> ]
 ```

 or nested in the bridge configuration:

 ```
-<thing type> <oHActionID> [ ACTIONID=<Niko Home Control action ID>,
+<thing type> <thingId> [ actionId=<Niko Home Control action ID>,
-                            STEP=<dimmer increase/decrease step value> ]
+                         step=<dimmer increase/decrease step value> ]
 ```

 The following thing types are valid for configuration: